 Free speech rights emanate from the First Amendment to the Constitution and from state constitutions.
-The Federal Constitution limits government action and applies to all public/state colleges and universities.
+The U.S. Constitution applies to all public/state colleges and universities.
 It serves as a floor, not a ceiling.
 State constitutions may grant more robust free speech rights than the Federal Constitution, but never fewer.

 Is there a distinction between private and public universities?

-Unlike public universities, private schools are not directly bound by the First Amendment.
+Unlike public universities, private schools are not directly bound by the First Amendment (except in California where it applies to both public and private institutions).
 They have much more leeway to limit speech.
-However, private universities are bound by the contractual obligations that they undertake with their students and faculty.
-Many institutions promise freedom of expression in university promotional materials and in student conduct policies.
-Furthermore, the vast majority of private universities pride themselves on being bastions of free thought and expression.
+However, many private institutions promise freedom of expression in university promotional materials and in student conduct policies.

 Is all speech protected?

-No. There are a number of types of speech including obscenity, defamation, invasion of privacy, threats, harassment, and incitement to illegal activity that are not protected by the First Amendment.
+No. There are a number of types of speech - including obscenity, defamation, invasion of privacy, threats, harassment, and incitement to violence - that are not protected by the First Amendment.

-In a public forum, restrictions are permitted as long as they are unrelated to the content of the message (content-neutral restrictions).
-For example, a university can impose time, place, and manner restrictions.
-“Speakers may use an amplified sound on the quad between noon and 1 p.m.” meets the content-neutral restriction requirement because there is a time (noon to 1 p.m.), place (quad), and manner (amplified sound) specified that is unrelated to the content of the message.
+Courts typically consider public university campuses to be limited/designated public forums.
+Therefore, universities can place content-neutral restrictions on the time, place and manner of speech as long as they are reasonable.
+For example, a policy stating that, “Speakers may use amplified sound on the quad between noon and 1 p.m.” meets the content-neutral restriction requirement because the time (noon to 1 p.m.), place (quad), and manner (amplified sound) restrictions are unrelated to the content of the message.